plumbwicked/Wicked-Menu-for-GTA5/README.md

 ALL credit goes to: {In no particular order}

-Roddy01 , LemonCrabsGassyNull, DMKiller, BigBadWolfx77, Vladi023, GTXFuryNano, GuilhermeSiilva, VenomKY , Shirabrixx82 , Kiddion , BrainCord , Kaiii, Azzy and Artjom
+Roddy01 , LemonCrabs , GassyNull, DMKiller, BigBadWolfx77, Vladi023, GTXFuryNano, GuilhermeSiilva, VenomKY , Shirabrixx82 , Kiddion ,
-and Everyone who contributed at UnknownCheaTs.me
+BrainCord , Kaiii, Azzy and Artjom and Everyone who contributed at UnknownCheaTs.me